lukemurraynz/lukemurraynz.github.io/blog/2021-07-18-implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 * Reduce delegation of privileged access to users
 * Quickly automate on-demand tasks and grant access to less-privileged users
-* Leverage your existing knowledge in PowerShell to build web forms and automate on-demand processes
+* Use your existing PowerShell knowledge to build web forms and automate on-demand processes
 * Encourage proper script creation by parsing and honouring advanced function parameters and comments

 Because WebJEA is simply a Self-Service Portal for PowerShell scripts, anything you can script with PowerShell you can run through the Portal!
 Opening a lot of opportunities for automation without having to learn third party automation toolsets!
 Anyone who knows PowerShell can use it!
 Each script can be locked down to specific users and AD groups!